meilisearch/documentation/reference/api/tasks.md

 ### Summarized task object

 When an API request triggers an asynchronous process, Meilisearch returns a summarized task object.
-This object contains the following fields in the stated order:
+This object contains the following fields:

 | Field            | Type    | Description                                                                                                                   |
 | :--------------- | :------ | :---------------------------------------------------------------------------------------------------------------------------- |